Leveraging Representations from Intermediate Encoder-blocks for Synthetic Image Detection: Results

 \section{Results}

-\subsection{Comparative analysis}
+\subsection{Comparative Analysis}

-In Tables~\ref{tab:comparative_accuracy} and \ref{tab:comparative_ap}, we present the performance scores (ACC \& AP respectively) of our method versus the competing ones.
+In \cref{tab:comparative_accuracy} and \cref{tab:comparative_ap}, we present the performance scores (ACC \& AP respectively) of our method versus the competing ones.
 Our 1-class model outperforms all state-of-the-art methods irrespective of training class number.
 On average, we surpass the state-of-the-art by +9.4\% ACC \& +4.3\% AP with the 1-class model, by +6.8\% ACC \& +4.4\% AP with the 2-class model, and by +10.6\% ACC \& +4.5\% AP with the 4-class model.
 In terms of ACC, we obtain the best score in 14 out of 20 test datasets, and simultaneously the first and second best performance in 10 of them.
 In terms of AP, we obtain the best score in 15 out of 20 test datasets, and simultaneously the first and second best performance in 14 of them.
-The biggest performance increase achieved by our method is on the SAN dataset \cite{dai2019second} (+16.9\% ACC).
+The biggest performance gain is on the SAN dataset \cite{dai2019second} (+16.9\% ACC).
+Also, considering more training classes does not reduce generalization (cf. Appendix).